EECS 410 - System Theory

 REFERENCE TEXTS: None.

-COURSE DIRECTOR: Arthur Butz
+COURSE DIRECTOR: Prof. Arthur Butz

 COURSE GOALS: Describe linear dynamic systems in terms of state variables and vector-matrix differential equations (continuous time) or difference equations (discrete time).
 The topics will include concept of linear space and linear operators, matrix algebra, eigenvalues and generalized eigenvectors, matrix functions, representation and solution of state-variable dynamic equations, controllability and observability of linear dynamic systems, and stability considerations